Sosman1992/Reverse_Engineering_Week-3_Lab_report/README.md

 ## Executive Summary

 First of all Basic Static Analysis technique was conducted on the file sample named `Lab03-1.exe` which enabled in providing me initial information and clues about the sample.
 For Basic Static Analysis Steps followed was that I first of all uploaded the file Lab03.exe to Google's virusTotal.com, then went on to run the `strings` program on the sample to help me find clues as well as signatures if any that is associated with it, Moreover used PEid utility software to determine if the file `Lab03-1.exe` was packed and/or obfuscated, also opened the file in dependency walker and lastly used Resource hacker to ascertain whether the file lab-03.exe has hidden resources which may in addition get executed once the file Lab03-1.exe is launched.
 After performing the Basic static analysis which needs to be perfomed first, I then headed over to `hybrid-analysis.com` sandbox environment and uploaded the file `Lab03-1.exe`
+Before conducting Basic Dynamic Analysis on the sample the following utility tools including but not limited to process monitor, process explorer, inetSim,ncat, wireshark needs to be launched.
+Then followed by double clicking the file `Lab03-1` to also get it executed in the isolated environment.
+Once the file begins executing it appears among the process listing in the process monitor utility software and clicking on it shows that the file creates a `WinVMX32` mutex and also `Ws2_32.dll` file is also present suggesting that the file possesses networking functions

 ## Indicators of Compromise